IdentityPython/oidcendpoint/doc/source/session_manager.rst

 The set of claims that should be returned in different circumstances.
 The syntax that is defined in https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter is used.
-With one addition, beside userinfo and id_token we have added introspection.
+With one addition, beside *userinfo* and *id_token* we have added *introspection*.

 resources
 :::::::::

-This is the resource servers and other entities that should be accepted as users of issued access tokens.
+This are the resource servers and other entities that should be accepted as users of issued access tokens.

 issued_at